 Using the integration

-Once enabled, you can access your scanner's "inbox" by clicking on the My Scanner link under the My Links top-level menu item, which will open a window listing all pending files that looks like this:
+Once enabled, you can access your scanner's "inbox" by going to Admin > My Scanner.
+This will open a window listing all pending files that looks like this:

-To save a document to a patient's chart, click the blue "Manage" button to show/assign the document in question:
+To save a document to a patient's chart, or to delete a scan you do not need saved in the system, click the blue "Manage" button to show/assign the document in question:

 Use the assignment field on the right to pick the patient's chart where the document should be stored.
 Once a chart is picked you'll see additional options appear to let you name, file, and release the document in question: